 Managed to get lucky and get my hands on Teenage Engineering's new sequencer/synth/all-in-one portable music studio thing.
-In order to work out the details of it for myself I set about condensing the manual.
-I ended up with three pages of quick reference details that you can print, fold up and keep with your OP-Z so you can play with it without hooking it up to a screen.
+In order to work out the details of it I set about condensing the manual.
+Ended up with three pages of quick reference details that you can print, fold up and keep with your OP-Z so you can play with it without hooking it up to a screen.
 Links below.

 - The interface is a lot like the Pocket Operators in that you hold down a button to change the meaning of a set of other buttons.
 (The OP-Z is essentially a professional-grade PO.)
 Page 3 below has diagrams that show this.